Preparing for and attending your exams

 Instructions will be provided on the answer sheet.

-During the exams you must follow the invigilator’s instructions and abide by the examination rules and regulations.
+You must follow instructions and abide by the examination rules and regulations.

 - Hats and caps must not be worn unless relating to obligatory religious requirements.

-- All unauthorised materials including textbooks, notes and electronic devices are to be placed in bags.
+- All unauthorised materials including textbooks, notes and electronic devices (headphones) are to be placed in bags.

 - Bags must be placed under the desk between your desk or chair.

-- You may make notes during the reading time in accordance with instructions given on the examination paper.
+- You may make notes during the reading time in accordance with instructions given.

 - The invigilator will advise you when you can commence the examination.